ZHassanQ/PS4-Guide/XMB-Customize.md

 3. Choose which icons you want to put & which one to Replace with.

 ## Hide, Show

+If you want to hide some PSN apps that can't be deleted, you can hide them by:

 **In your PS4:**